Pittsburgh Penguins Nurse Night: Nurses Honored and Ride Fanboni!

 - Location: PPG Paints Arena

-Eight nurses will be recognized on the ice and ride the Fanboni!
-The winners will get 2 game tickets, Clove shoes, Fabletics scrubs, and other prizes!
+Eight nurses were recognized on the ice and rode the Fanboni!
+The winners received a free pair of game tickets, Clove shoes, Fabletics scrubs, and other prizes!

 Savannah Edenfield